 Adopting from the Green Lake Area Animal Shelter (GLAAS) saves the lives of two animals—the one adopted and the one moving into the empty space.
 An open admission shelter, GLAAS accepts and places primarily dogs and cats, but can help with any animal issue, offering assistance and referrals for situations outside their scope.

 The shelter’s vision is a community in which all pets are considered part of the family, receiving compassionate care, companionship, and training.
 By partnering with a low-cost spay/neuter clinic, GLAAS also offers pet owners an affordable way to help manage the number of animals for which their community can adequately provide care.

-Staff examines, assesses, and provides daily veterinary care for pets.
+Staff examines, assesses, and provides veterinary care for pets daily.
 They talk with potential adopters to create successful matches.
-Most animals end up in shelters not because of abuse or bad behavior, but because of people reasons: divorce, a move, and lack of time or finances.
+Most animals end up in shelters not because of abuse or bad behavior, but because of people reasons: a divorce, a move, lack of time, or finances.

 Jean Cornelius is a freelance writer.